How To Create The Perfect XML Sitemap

 2. or run a new Screaming Frog crawl with the exclusions built in.

 Option 1: Using your spreadsheet, delete the rows containing URLs you don’t like.
-Speed up the process by using Excel’s filters (ie, contains, does not contain, etc.).
+Speed up the process using Excel’s filters (i.e., contains, does not contain, etc.).
 The only column of data we care about is the one with your URLs.
 Also, use Excel’s filters to show only the 200 (page found) URLs.
 The time it takes to audit this spreadsheet depends on how many URLs you have, different types of URL conventions, and how comfortable you are with Excel.

 (Alternatively, you can use the include function if there are certain types of URLs or sections you specifically want to crawl.
 Take the directions above, and simply reverse them.)
 Once you have a perfect crawl in Screaming Frog, move on to the next section below.